We live in a data-driven age.

 As a relationship advances, the entire customer journey remains perfectly intact.
 Nothing gets lost along the way, and there’s no time wasted building pivot tables for reports.
 Everything feeds into a customer data management system that’s already been tested by tens of thousands of customers who have gone before you.
 (Of course, you can always customize your CRM to your exact needs, if necessary.)

-In short, a CRM provides an intuitive, out-of-the-box solution for collecting and managing data in alignment with your customer journey.
+In short, a CRM provides an out-of-the-box solution for collecting and managing data in alignment with your customer journey.
 After all, not every customer buys on day one.

 Stay focused on adoption

-Some companies fail to successfully implement their CRM.
-Failure has many causes, but lack of user adoption is certainly at the top of the list.
-Adoption is not a one-time project.
 Smart companies establish ongoing accountability measures and training programs aimed at maximizing system utilization—and, as a result, ensuring that users are collecting customer data as expected.

-Integrate & consolidate systems where possible
+Integrate and consolidate systems where possible

 Relying exclusively on manual data entry is not a fail-proof strategy.
 People forget and make oversights.
 Supplementing manual data collection with automated CRM integrations increases the flow of customer data and lessens the administrative burden on end users.